4 Statistical methods for replication assessment

 4.8.2 Mathur & VanderWeele (2020) \(\hat P_{> 0}\)

-Another related metric is the \(\hat P_{> 0}\), representing the proportion of replications following the same direction as the original effect.
-Before simply computing the proportions we need to adjust the estimated \(\theta_{rep_i}\) with a shrinkage factor:
+Another related metric is the \(\hat P_{> 0}\), which represents the proportion of replications having the same direction as the original effect.
+Note: before computing the proportions, they adjust the estimated \(\theta_{r}\) (\(r = 1, \dots, R\)) with a shrinkage factor (to account for regression to the mean):

-\[ \tilde{\theta}_{rep_i} = (\theta_{rep_i} - \mu_{\theta_{rep_i}}) \sqrt{\frac{\hat \tau^2}{\hat \tau^2 + v_{rep_i}}} \]
+\[ \tilde{\theta}_{r} = (\theta_{r} - \mu_{\theta_{r}}) \sqrt{\frac{\hat \tau^2}{\hat \tau^2 + \sigma^2_{r}}} \]

 # compute calibrated estimation for the replications